Kings Park High School

 Kings Park High School is a four-year secondary school located in Kings Park, New York, United States.
-It is the only high school for Kings Park Central School District, which serves the community of Kings Park, and students who attended Park View Elementary, Fort Salonga Elementary, Ralph J. Osgood Intermediate School, and William T. Rogers Middle School.
+It is the only high school for Kings Park Central School District, which serves the majority of Kings Park, about half of Fort Salonga, as well as a small portion of Smithtown.
+All are located within the Town of Smithtown.

 KPHS went through construction from 2005 to 2007, remodeling the lobby and cafeteria and again in 2018 to update their auditorium, library, and computer labs.
 The school principal as of Fall 2022 is Neil Lederer.

+Prior to high school students either attend either Park View Elementary School, or Fort Salonga Elementary School, Ralph J. Osgood Intermediate School, and William T. Rogers Middle School.

 Demographics

 The demographic breakdown of the 1,276 students enrolled in 2013-14 was: